AashiqMortimer/SampleCoachMarksApp/README.md

 SampleCoachMarksAppTests contains the unit and snapshot test for the project.

 All other code included is either boilerplate utility code to assist the running of the sample app.

+## Setup

+To run the project, you will need to download and install XCode.

+Afterwards, you can open the code from this repository in XCode and run a build internally.